Processing a payment

 payment ID used as the idempotency key.

-The payment flow begins with an HTTP request sent from Shopify to the provider's payment session URL provided during app extension configuration.
+The payment flow begins with an HTTP request sent from Shopify to the provider's payment session URL provided during the payments app extension configuration.
 This request contains information about the customer and the order.

 ||Identifies the payment when communicating with Shopify (in GraphQL mutations, for example).||